retry2z/Babyphone-backend/README.md

 DELETE | /api/rooms | Delete the record about a owned room.
 GET | /api/room/:id/join | Join a room.
 GET | /api/room/:id/leave | Leave a room.
 POST | /api/room/:id/notification | Send a message to all users in room.
+Must be logged in.
 | |
 POST | /api/auth/login | Login with email and password to receive a authorization token.
 POST | /api/auth/register | Create new account with email and password and receive a authorization token.